 Water to cool and maintain the constant temperature of the plating solution will greatly improve the electroplating production process and production efficiency.

-The cooling of the coolant of the machine tool cutting tool and the control of the tool blade temperature will directly affect the tool life and product quality.
+The coolant of the chiller will go through the machine tool cutting tool and the control of the tool blade temperature will directly affect the tool life and product quality.

 D Pharmaceutical industry

-The pharmaceutical industry is mainly used for the control of temperature and humidity in the production workshop and the heat of reaction during the production of APIs.
+Chillers for the pharmaceutical industry are mainly used for the control of temperature and humidity in the production workshop and the heat of reaction during the production of APIs.

 E Electronics Industry